 For more West Coast adventures, check out my US West Coast Road Trip post!

-While these are three of the spooky travel destinations I have been to during the month of October, there are many other creepy places to check out.
+While these are four of the spooky travel destinations I have been to during the month of October, there are many other creepy places to check out.
 Portland is known for celebrating Halloween all month long.
-The offshore former prison Alcatraz, located in San Francisco, is said to be haunted, and offers night tours at this time of year.
+In Seattle you can visit an actual historical morgue that has been turned into a haunted house!
 And my personal favorite?
 The Whaley House in San Diego.
 It holds the title of the “Most Haunted House in America” and has a tumultuous history.
 I have some unexplained pictures from my time there, and had an eerie feeling throughout my experience.

 October is the perfect time to celebrate a bit of spooky in your life.
 Whether you are scared of these sorts of things, and prefer pumpkin patches and Disney movies (Hocus Pocus, anyone?) or love to be scared out of your mind at haunted houses, there is are spooky travel destinations for everyone!